 Guards#

-Guards are callables that receive two arguments - connection, which is the ASGIConnection instance, and route_handler, which is a copy of the BaseRouteHandler.
+Guards are callables that receive two arguments - connection, which is the Request or WebSocket instance (both sub-classes of ASGIConnection), and route_handler, which is a copy of the BaseRouteHandler.
 Their role is to authorize the request by verifying that the connection is allowed to reach the endpoint handler in question.
 If verification fails, the guard should raise an HTTPException, usually a NotAuthorizedException with a status_code of 401.

 To illustrate this we will implement a rudimentary role based authorization system in our Litestar app.
 As we have done for authentication, we will assume that we added some sort of persistence layer without actually specifying it in the example.